demisto/content/Packs/DeepInstinct/Integrations/DeepInstinct/README.md

 ---

 Deep Instinct
-This integration was integrated and tested with version xx of Deep Instinct
+This integration was integrated and tested with version 2.3.1.17 of Deep Instinct
 ## Deep Instinct Playbook
 ---